sophiagroves/cse15l-lab-reports/lab5.md

 ```

 ## part two: what I learned
 This quarter I learned that vim exists.
-I also learned the basic commands of how to move around inside of it and why it can be useful after becoming profficient on it.
+I also learned the basic commands of how to move around inside of it, and that it can be useful for very quick editing after becoming profficient on it.